 This major is available as an Associate's or Bachelor's degree.
 Depending on your career goals, an associate's degree along with work experience may be sufficient training.
 However, if you seek a more advanced position or want to run your own business, a Bachelor's may be helpful.

-Getting Accepted Into a Culinary Arts Program
+Prior Education for a Culinary Arts Program

 Types of Culinary Arts Degrees